Balmy-protocol/earn-core/src/vault/README.md

 ### Yield Losses

-First, a few notes on losses.
-Today in DeFi, reward tokens are mostly received as a reward for providing liquidity, as a form of liquidity mining.
-These rewards tend to be distributed based on amount of deposited liquidity, and the amount of earned rewards tends to increase over time until all the rewards are assigned.
+First, a note on losses.
+Today in DeFi, reward tokens are mostly received as a reward for providing liquidity, as a form of "liquidity mining".
+These rewards tend to be distributed based on the amount of deposited liquidity, so the amount of earned rewards tends to increase over time until all the rewards are assigned.
 As a general rule, these rewards don't tend to diminish over time, only increase.
 There could be a few scenarios where a loss happens, like hacks or if a protocol removes all rewards that were unclaimed after a long period of time.
 But we believe that generally, there